securityfirst/tent-importer/README.md

-# octo-importer
+# tent-importer
-Set of importers for octo
+Set of importers for Tent